awcjack/joplin-expenses/README.md

 ## Usage

 ### Quick Start
-1. **Initialize Structure**: Use "Initialize Expense Folder Structure" to set up folders
+1. **Initialize Structure**: Use "Initialize Expense Folder Structure" to set up folders (Should init automatically once restart)
 2. **Add Expense**: Use "Add New Expense" to quickly add an expense
 3. **Process Expenses**: Use "Process New Expenses" to move them to monthly documents
 4. **Generate Summaries**: Use "Generate Expense Summaries" to update all auto-summaries